osrf/gazebo_user_guide/src/modifying_style.md

 We first define the kinds of naming schemes that are used:

 - CamelCased: The first letter of each word is capitalized.
-- camelCased: The first left of each word after the first is capitalized.
+- camelCased: The first letter of each word after the first is capitalized.
 - under_score: All lower case with words separated by an underscore.
 - ALL_CAPITALS: All capital letters with words separated by an underscore.